Symptoms and diagnosis of kidney cancer

 CT scan: A special type of X-ray to give a picture of the tissues inside your body

-MRI scan: A scan that uses magnetic energy to build up a picture of the tissues inside your body.
+MRI scan: A scan that uses magnetic energy and radio waves to build up a picture of the tissues inside your body

 A urologist is a doctor who specialises in treating bladder and kidney problems.